Blignaut24/NederLearn_V5/README.md

 - Avoid wasting time searching for quality content
 - Get a quick overview and easy access to each content piece
 - Learn through diverse media formats
-- Follow a clear learning path based on the European Framework for Language Framework Levels
+- Follow a clear learning path based on the European Framework for Language Levels

 #### **Gains**